Melainbal/Hackhaton-Tailor-AI/readme.md

 Tailor AI Wizard is a full-stack application with both a **frontend (React)** and a **backend (Node.js & Express)**.

+A wizard that allows you to match a custom fit llm model to your user task and machine specs.

 ---

 ## ⚙️ **Setup Instructions**